Tinkle, Kelley send Oregon St. past Cal with 74-56 win

 UP NEXT

-Both teams play Wednesday in the first round of the Pac-12 tournament at T-Mobile Arena in Las Vegas with opponents to be determined.
+Both teams play Wednesday in the first round of the Pac-12 tournament at T-Mobile Area in Las Vegas with opponents to be determined.

 More AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25